-While the Company actively manages its exposure to foreign exchange rate fluctuations by entering into hedging contracts from time to time for certain of such exposures, these contracts hedge foreign currency denominated transactions and any change in the fair value of the contracts would be offset by changes in the underlying value of the transactions being hedged.
+While the Company actively manages its exposure to foreign exchange rate fluctuations and enters into hedging contracts from time to time, such contracts hedge foreign currency denominated transactions and any change in the fair value of the contracts could be offset by changes in the underlying value of the transactions being hedged.
 Furthermore, the Company does not have foreign exchange hedging contracts in place with respect to all currencies in which it does business.
-As a result, there can be no assurance that the Company's hedging strategies, if any, will be effective in the future or that the Company will be able to enter into foreign exchange hedging contracts on satisfactory terms.
+As a result, there can be no assurance that the Company's approach to managing its exposure to foreign exchange rate fluctuations will be effective in the future or that the Company will be able to enter into foreign exchange hedging contracts as deemed necessary on satisfactory terms.